Altium Designer combines a multitude of features and functionality, including:

 Circuit simulation allows the designer to explore their ideas before committing to manufacture.
 Concepts can be verified and the circuit can be tuned quickly and accurately.
 Circuit simulation also gives the designer the opportunity to perform measurements that may not be physically possible on the workbench.

 The Simulator is a true mixed-signal simulator, meaning that it can analyze circuits that include both analog and digital devices.
-The Simulator uses an enhanced version of the event-driven XSpice.
-It is fully SPICE3f5 compatible, as well as provides support for a range of PSpice® and LTSpice® device models.
+It is fully SPICE3f5 compatible, as well as providing support for a range of PSpice® and LTSpice® device models.

 Inside every electronics product is a printed circuit board or PCB.
 Today, the components have shrunken so much they are measured in fractions of a millimeter rather than centimeters, and track widths have shrunken from being 10 mil wide, well-spaced lines, to thin, 2 or 3 mil hair-like lines that are tightly packed together.
 Rising signal speeds have also seen the PCB interconnects change from being simple copper conduits that carry electrical energy, to behaving as high-speed transmission lines, requiring design techniques to cater to this.
 The mechanical requirements have also become more complex.
 Compact, unusually shaped modern electronic products require compact, unusually shaped printed circuit boards which are often implemented as rigid-flex structures - these boards can have curved edges and cutouts, requiring carefully positioned components.